Skip to content Skip to footer navigation

 There are pros and cons to all three, but in the end a good electric heater comes down to overall design rather than type.
 Here's how to find the best portable electric heater.

 The effectiveness of your electric heater will depend on the size and insulation of the space you're trying to heat: a tiny heater is not going to be much good to you in a large, cavernous space.
-But our tests have uncovered plenty of larger heaters that don't perform well and could cost you a great deal of money over the whole winter.
+But our tests have uncovered plenty of larger heaters that don't perform well and could cost you a great deal of money over winter.

 Check out our heater reviews to find the best portable electric heater for you, and to discover more efficient ways of heating your home, visit our home heating guide.